Le Petit Smith Haut-Lafitte Pessac-Léognan rouge 2022 - Second vin BIO

 Jeb Dunnuck

 “A very charming second wine, with a nose marked by notes of ripe black fruit from a well-bred Cabernet Sauvignon, blended with a hint of mint.
-The Merlot, equally ripe, lends its round, velvety texture to a concentrated, creamy palate, supported by beautiful, rich tannins without the slightest harshness.
+The Merlot, equally ripe, lends its round, velvety texture to a concentrated and creamy palate, supported by beautiful, rich tannins without the slightest harshness.
 This Pessac shows solid potential, with a fullness typical of the vintage.”
 (Guide Hachette 2026)

 Buy your Smith Haut Lafitte wines at the best price in a private sale!